Discover

 Why is it so important to wash your hands properly?

-Hand washing seems like the simplest thing, but few people know how to do it properly.
+Hand washing seems like the simplest thing, but not everyone knows how to do it properly.

-Even if they look clean, your hands can still carry many germs.
-That's why cleaning hands regularly and effectively is so important.
+Even if they look clean, your hands may still carry many germs if you aren’t washing them thoroughly and for at least 20 seconds.
+That's why cleaning your hands regularly and effectively with soap and water is so important.

-The first thing it does is to physically remove things from your hands by making skin slippery, so that with enough rubbing we can rinse any germs away.
+The first thing washing does is to physically remove things from your hands by making the skin slippery.
+With enough rubbing (friction), you can rinse any germs on your hands away.

-At the same time soap is very effective for coronaviruses.
+Soap is effective for coronaviruses.
 These viruses are covered in a layer of fat.
 Soap can break that fat apart and make the virus unable to infect you.

-Parents of children returning to school might also find it helpful to watch Bupa’s short animation about germs with their child.
+Parents and carers might also find it helpful to watch Bupa’s short animation about germs with their child.
 The animation is designed for children of primary school age, to help them understand the importance of hygiene in a fun way.

 When should you wash your hands?